roman-milk/roman-milk.github.io/whos-the-boss.md

  On screen my little porn queen continued playing with her swelling sex, and it looked to me like there wasn't much acting involved either.
 Her genuine state of excitement was obvious as the camera zoomed in on the two glistening fingers she pulled from her soaking pussy.
 The camera followed as she brought them up to her mouth and slid them slowly between her lips, as she began thrusting them in and out in blowjob fashion.
 I felt my own cock straining against my pants at the incredible scene unfolding before me.

  I watched as Adrienne rolled over onto her knees, her ass high in the air and face buried in the pillows.
 The camera focused tightly on two fingers that peaked out from between her legs and plunged into her gaping hole.
 After fucking herself with her fingers in close-up for several minutes, she slid her dripping fingers across her clit in small, slow, teasing circles before gradually moving them more quickly and intentionally over her swollen pleasure bud.
-Report_Story #2